MarcDorval/HelloWorld/README.md

 ### `.pds.in` file inclusion
 It is possible to `#include` a `.pds.in` file from another `.pds.in` file.

-For example, if the goal is to directly start using the TEST_FEATURE as soon as the driver is loaded, use (for Linux),
+For example, if the goal is to directly start using the TEST_FEATURE as soon as the driver is loaded, use (for Linux):

 ```
 pds_compress TEST_FEATURE.pds.in direct_tx_cw_channel_11_68dBm.pds
 sudo ln -sfn direct_tx_cw_channel_11_68dBm.pds /lib/firmware/wf200.pds
 sudo wfx_driver_reload
 ```

 based on the following file:

 #### `TEST_FEATURE.pds.in` file for continuous Tx testing at startup

 ```
 #include "example.pds.in"